MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/touch.unit.md

 ```

 > [!NOTE]
-> The iOS Unit Test project type is not available in Visual Studio 2017 on Windows.
+> The iOS Unit Test project type is not available in Visual Studio 2019 or Visual Studio 2017 on Windows.

 ## Writing Some Tests